UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 Oregon Stats and Trends

-- Oregon has one win against the spread in six games this year.

-- This year, the Ducks won ATS in their only game as an underdog of 2 points or more.
+- The Ducks have been underdogs by 2 points or more once this year and covered the spread.

-- Oregon's games this year have gone over the total in two out of six opportunities (33.3%).
+- Oregon's games this year have eclipsed the over/under two times in six opportunities (33.3%).

 - Oregon is 1-4 against the spread and 4-1 overall when the team churns out more than 381.3 yards.